-Owned and managed with pride by Oxford Properties Group, Les Galeries de la Capitale is one of the largest commercial complexes in Eastern Canada, with a surface area of almost 2 millions square feet.
-The centre has many stores, including Forever 21, H&M, Hudson’s Bay, MEC, Renaud-Bray, Simons and Sports Experts, as well as a new food court, 10 attractions in the Méga Parc Éphémère and the largest IMAX screen in the country.
-Les Galeries de la Capitale is really Quebec's ultimate shopping and entertainment destination.
+Les Galeries de la Capitale is one of the largest commercial complex in Eastern Canada with a surface area of almost 2 millions square feet.
+The centre offers numerous stores including H&M, Hudson’s Bay, L'Occitane, MEC, Renaud-Bray, Ricardo, Sephora et Simons as well as a new food court with many restaurants.
+Combined with a fugacious indoor attractions park (Méga Parc) and the largest IMAX screen in the country, Les Galeries de la Capitale is really Quebec’s ultimate shopping and entertainment destination!

 In the early seventies, Marcel Adams, a local and prosperous businessman, had a vision: to acquire an immense (11-million square feet) property on which he would build a major shopping centre right in the heart of Quebec City in an almost deserted and undeveloped area.
 At the time, many people did not believe in the potential of this major investment.
 Yet in August 1981, after several years of developing his project, Mr. Adams realized his dream.
 His vision has truly come to life—over the years, Les Galeries de la Capitale has become the most popular shopping centre in Quebec City and an unprecedented economic engine for the area.

 The Les Galeries de la Capitale project was initiated by Les Développements Iberville Inc., owned by Marcel Adams, with partners the Eaton Properties, an affiliate of the Eaton stores (25%) and Markborough Properties, a real estate affiliate of the Hudson's Bay Company (25%).